 Newborn babies eat a lot.
 They may have small tummies, but they have a lot of growing to do, especially in the first year.
 Usually, newborns need to eat every two to three hours, but you may notice your baby nursing even more often, especially in the evening.

 What does this mean?
-Does it mean you aren’t producing enough milk?
-Generally, once breast milk replaces colostrum, as long as your baby is gaining weight and continuing to produce wet and dirty diapers, your baby is getting all the breast milk they need.
-So, why all the fussing come late afternoon/early-evening?
+Generally, once breast milk replaces colostrum, as long as your baby is gaining weight and continuing to produce sufficient quantity of 6 wet and 3 dirty diapers, your baby is getting all the milk they need.

 What Is Cluster Feeding?

 Although your baby may cluster feed at any point during the day, cluster feeding is more common in the afternoons and evenings.
-Your baby may also start cluster feeding around the time they hit a growth spurt since they’ll need more food to grow.

 Is It Normal for Babies To Cluster Feed?